grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 Examples/01 Inject HTTP faults into Pod.md

  <Blockquote mod="note">

- Notice that the `disrupt` scenario uses a `shared-iterations` executor with one iteration and one `VU`.
-This setting ensures the `disrupt` function is executed only once.
-Executing this function multiples times concurrently may have unpredictable results.
+ The `disrupt` scenario uses a `shared-iterations` executor with one iteration and one `VU`.
+ This ensures that the `disrupt` function runs only once.
+ If you run this function multiple times concurrently, the results might be unpredictable.

 </Blockquote>

 ## Executions

 <Blockquote mod="note">

 The commands in this section assume the `xk6-disruptor` binary is available in your current directory.
 This location can change depending on the installation process and the platform.
 Refer to the [installation section](/javascript-api/xk6-disruptor/get-started/installation) for details on how to install it in your environment.

 </Blockquote>